JuliaAI/LearnAPI.jl/docs/src/reference.md

 #### Context

-After training, a supervised classifier predicts labels on some input which are then compared with ground truth labels using some accuracy measure, to assesses the performance of the classifier.
+After training, a supervised classifier predicts labels on some input which are then compared with ground truth labels using some accuracy measure, to assess the performance of the classifier.
 Alternatively, the classifier predicts class probabilities, which are instead paired with ground truth labels using a proper scoring rule, say.
 In outlier detection, "outlier"/"inlier" predictions, or probability-like scores, are similarly